borger/scoop-emulators/AUTOFIX_EXCAVATOR.md

 ﻿# Excavator Auto-Fix Enhancement

 ## Overview
 The Excavator GitHub workflow has been enhanced to automatically detect and fix common manifest issues when they occur during version updates.

-## How It Works
+When auto-fixes fail, it automatically creates GitHub issues with Copilot and escalation tags.

+## Complete Workflow

 ### 1. **Excavate Step** (Scoop Official)
 - Runs the standard Scoop Excavator to check for updates
 - Uses GitHub Actions from ScoopInstaller/GithubActions

-### 2. **Auto-fix Step** (New)
+### 2. **Auto-fix Step** (Enhanced)
 - Runs `./bin/autofix-manifest.ps1` on all manifests (except nightly/dev)
 - Detects issues and attempts to automatically fix them
+- Creates GitHub issues if auto-fix fails:
+  - **Copilot Issues**: Tagged with `@copilot` for AI-assisted PR creation
+  - **Escalation Issues**: Tagged with `@beyondmeat` if Copilot PR fails

 ### 3. **Commit Step**
 - Commits any fixed manifests back to the repository
 - Uses auto-updater service account credentials

+### 4. **GitHub Copilot Integration** (New)
+When auto-fix encounters unfixable issues:
+1. Creates GitHub issue with `@copilot` label
+2. Copilot analyzes issue and submits PR with fix
+3. If PR fixes the issue → merged automatically
+4. If PR fails → escalates with `@beyondmeat` label for manual review

 ## What Can Be Auto-Fixed